top of page

 Reading a book can be helpful in living our lives.
 Reading a book along with others in a book study amplifies the pleasure and concentrates the time and effort needed in our busy lives to make the experience more worthwhile.
 Come talk to others about what you have read in a safe, respectful setting; hear others’ responses; enlarge your thinking; understand more; realize different points of view other than your own; maintain contact with a small community of folks who share this experience.
 It all makes the book come to life.
 Try it and see for yourself.

-Learning in Faith Together (LIFT) meets the first and third Tuesday of each month from 10 to 11:30 a.m. in the Good Shepherd room.
-We are currently reading "The Book of Forgiving: the Fourfold Path for Healing Ourselves and Our World" by Archbishop Desmond Tutu and the Reverend Mpho Tutu.
+Learning in Faith Together (LIFT) meets the first and third Tuesday of each month from 10 to 11:30 a.m. in the Good Shepherd room (off of the Narthex).
+Over the summer we have been reading from "Holy Moments - A Handbook for the Rest of Your Life" by Matthew Kelly.
+We will begin a new book in the Fall and provide the title and author information here on this page.
 All are welcome to join us; if you would like Sue Gordon to order a book for you, contact her at gsgordon115@comcast.net

 Parish Forum

-The Sunday Forum is held periodically and features learning and discussion led by visiting speakers or parishioners on topics ranging from spiritual growth and parish identity to issues and outreach.
-The forum time will allow folks to gather in the parish hall for coffee and conversation following the 10 a.m. liturgy.
-Then at 11:30, participants can decide if they would like to attend the forum in the parish hall or continue their coffee and conversation in the library.
+The Sunday Forum features learning and discussion led by visiting speakers or parishioners on topics ranging from spiritual growth and parish identity to issues and outreach.
+The forums generally meet following the 10 a.m. service at 11:30 in the Parish Hall or the library.
+Upcoming forums are announced here and on the EVENTS page.

 Education for Ministry (EfM)